Armco IT Services

 The Increased Sophistication of Cyber Threats

-Today’s most capable cybercriminals are able to circumvent traditional cyber security tools, and once inside corporate networks, there often aren’t many obstacles that prevent them achieving their pernicious aims.
-Thanks to its application of continuous verification and authentication, the zero-trust approach is able to frustrate and neutralise theses sophisticated breach attempts, ensuring critical resources remain out of reach.
+Today’s most capable cybercriminals can circumvent traditional cybersecurity tools.
+Once inside corporate networks, there are often few obstacles preventing them from achieving their pernicious aims.
+Thanks to its application of continuous verification and authentication, the zero-trust approach is able to frustrate and neutralise these sophisticated breach attempts, ensuring critical resources remain out of reach.

 The Nature of The Modern IT System

 The business IT system no longer has a neat, clearly defined network perimeter, as was the case in the past.
-Mobile devices, cloud services, and home networks used by remote employees, add complexity to the IT terrain, and present new security risks that conventional tools and practices struggle to address.
-By assessing every access attempt against pre-configured criteria, zero trust enables businesses to scrupulously enforce access policies no matter where employees are working from, which devices they’re using, and the app or resource being accessed.
+Mobile devices, cloud services and home networks used by remote employees, add complexity to the IT terrain.
+They also present new security risks that conventional tools and practices struggle to address.
+Zero trust assesses every access attempt against pre-configured criteria, thereby enabling businesses to scrupulously enforce access policies no matter where employees are working from, which devices they’re using and the app or resource being accessed.

 Acknowledgement of Insider Threats

 Traditional, perimeter-based defences operate on the proviso that internal activity is essentially trustworthy.
-While treating staff with suspicion may seem an uncomfortable prospect, businesses today recognise the need to address insider threats, particularly in response to high-profile data privacy regulations such as GDPR.
-By validating every request, including those actioned from within a trusted network, zero trust acknowledges the threat posed by potentially hostile insiders, and creates a framework for deploying granular access control policies which support data privacy and compliance.
+While treating staff with suspicion may seem an uncomfortable prospect, businesses today recognise the need to address insider threats.
+This is particularly due to high-profile data privacy regulations such as GDPR.
+By validating every request, including those actioned from within a trusted network, zero trust acknowledges the threat posed by potentially hostile insiders.
+It also creates a framework for deploying granular access control policies which support data privacy and compliance.

 Adaptable Risk Management

-Greater focus on cyber risk management has prompted a shift towards technologies and strategies that offer greater adaptability, and allow security teams to modify security and access controls around changing circumstances and emerging threats.
-Because the zero trust model places great emphasis on activity logging and continuous monitoring, businesses can identify and address their greatest security risks more effectively, and fine-tune access controls to prevent data breaches.
+Greater focus on cyber risk management has prompted a shift towards technologies and strategies that offer greater adaptability.
+These allow security teams to modify security and access controls around changing circumstances and emerging threats.
+Because the zero trust model places great emphasis on activity logging and continuous monitoring, businesses can identify and address their greatest security risks more effectively and fine-tune access controls to prevent data breaches.

 Data-Centric Security

-In the zero trust approach, access controls are applied at application and data level, rather than at the edge of the network.
+The zero trust approach applies access controls at an application and data level, rather than at the edge of the network.
 This places protection around the assets that matter most: a business’s data and critical resources.
-This approach also allows controls to be adjusted and reinforced according to various security factors, such as the data’s sensitivity, and specific risks that arise from its handling activities.
+Controls can be adjusted and reinforced according to various security factors.
+These include the data’s sensitivity and specific risks that arise from its handling activities.
 This allows security teams to deploy data-centric security controls on a granular, case-by-case basis, ensuring that highly sensitive information assets are afforded the highest levels of protection.

 Implementing Zero Trust Security

-If you’re interested in implementing zero trust security in your business, start a conversation with your IT team or IT support provider about how you can apply the strategy using the security controls you already have in place.
-Use the following 5 security controls as a basis for a broader strategy:
+If you’re interested in implementing zero trust security in your business, talk to Armco IT about how you can apply the strategy using the security controls you already have in place.
+Use the following five security controls as a basis for a broader strategy:

-- Assess Device Trustworthiness.
+• Assess Device Trustworthiness.
 Ensure the devices connecting to your network are secure and trustworthy, by assessing their compliance with security best practices.
-Ensure software and operating systems are up-to-date, and verify that they’re configured in line with your security policies.
+Ensure software and operating systems are up-to-date and verify that their configuration is in line with your security policies.
 Block network access for devices that fail to meet your security criteria.

 Armco IT – IT Services, Support and Solutions for North and East Yorkshire Businesses

-Based in Malton, we provide proactive IT support and services throughout Yorkshire, covering York, North, and East Yorkshire.
-With a proven track record across various sectors like manufacturing, design, professional medical services, and insurance, we excel in delivering impactful IT solutions.
-Our focus is on maintaining, optimizing, and securing your digital infrastructure, allowing you to prioritize your business’s growth and success.
+Based in Malton, we provide proactive IT support and services throughout Yorkshire, covering York, North and East Yorkshire.
+With a proven track record across various sectors like manufacturing, design, professional medical services and insurance, we excel in delivering impactful IT solutions.
+Our focus is on maintaining, optimising and securing your digital infrastructure, allowing you to prioritize your business’s growth and success.
 Reach out to our team today to initiate our collaboration.